dpakGit/DevOps_Traning/Python/Input_Function/Assignment.md

+## Assignment Brief

-# "Create a Python program that takes input for a student's name and their marks in three subjects, calculates the total percentage score, and outputs the student's name along with their total percentage score."
+**"Create a Python program that takes input for a student's name and their marks in three subjects, calculates the total percentage score, and outputs the student's name along with their total percentage score."**

 ```
 # My code